SNSB/DWB-Contrib/DiversityCollection/Import/Schemas/ZSM/ZSMbfbcoll/README.md

+These import schemas allow the import of vouchers and DNA samples.
 The import table includes the following information:

 - Identifiers (e.g. SampleID, FieldID, ProcessID, BIN)
 - Location (Country, collection date, region, coordinates, altitude, depth, habitat)
 - Identification (Including identifier, life stage, sex)
 - Collector name
 - GenBank Accession Number
 - Parameters regarding the sequencing: primers, trace links, sequencing center, run date, sequence length, barcode compliance, trace count

-This import schema was created based on the original organization of the data.
+These import schemas were created based on the original organization of the data.
 For a further successful use of this schema, please keep in mind that interface settings e.g. CollectionID, ProjectID, AnalysisID should be adapted to your installation, as well as other settings like prefixes, postfixes, splitters or filters.

-The data was imported as two linked records (DNA Sample and voucher).
+The data was imported as two records (DNA Sample and voucher) and subsequently an internal relation between the two records was imported.

 The settings for the import of the DNA are described below: